BehindTheMath/XVoicePlus/README.md

 Starting with v5.0, the Google Voice app was completely rewritten, and now uses Google Cloud Messaging for push notifications.
 The module hooks the GCMListenerService to catch the message as it comes in, and broadcasts an INCOMING_VOICE intent to the XVoicePlusService.

 ## Known Issues
 * Emojis and accented characters may cause issues.
+(This should be fixed for incoming messages, as of v3.2.0).
 * There is no support for MMS.
 * There is no way to send SMS via your carrier.
 Any app that uses SmsManager to send texts will have its messages redirected via Google Voice.
-* Occasionally, messages may show up with the wrong timestamp, or there may be duplicate messages.
+* Occasionally, messages may show up with the wrong timestamp, there may be duplicate messages, or there may be a delay before the messages appear.
 * When I had the default SMS app is set to the AOSP Messaging app (com.android.mms, not to be confused with Google Messenger), the module would not work for outgoing messages.
 On one device, incoming messages did not work either.
 I was using version 5.1.1-720affab4e.
 I'm still not sure what causes it.
 * On one of my test devices, I sometimes experienced a crash of the system process on boot.
 This did not seem to affect the functionality of the module.